ndresx/react-countdown/README.md

 * `new Date(1580518923000)` // [`Date`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date) object

 ### `key`
-This is one of React's internal component props and is used to identify the component.
-However, we can leverage this behavior and use it to, for example,  restart the countdown by passing in a new `string` or `number`.
+This is one of React's internal component props to help identifying elements throughout the reconciliation process.
+It can be used to restart the countdown by passing in a new `string` or `number` value.

 Please see [official React docs](https://reactjs.org/docs/lists-and-keys.html#keys) for more information about keys.